Love in the workplace

 2018

-* The Hibbins office is assigned another University intern.
-As a result, 'Harriet' submits a second formal complaint to the DPS via the University, asking that no more interns be assigned to his office, as previously agreed to.
-At this time 'Harriet' determined not to proceed any further with the matter, given the subsequent reassurances that such internships would cease.
+* The Hibbins office is assigned another university intern, despite the apparent (informal) 2016 assurance to "Harriet" that this would not take place.
+As a result, 'Harriet' submits a formal complaint to the Department of Parliamentary Services (DPS) via the University, asking that no more interns be assigned to the parliamentary office, as previously suggested.
+That complaint was formally managed on her behalf by the University.

-- 1 June - DPS and Harriet's University representative meet with Hibbins regarding the matter.
-Following the meeting, 'Harriet's University representative reports to her that: "Mr Hibbins recalled and acknowledged the events contained in [her] allegations .....
+"Mr Hibbins recalled and acknowledged the events contained in [her] allegations .....
 Mr Hibbins agreed to decline any further personal participation in any future internship programs [and] Mr Hibbins is willing to engage in a conversation with you about your concerns.
 This proposed conversation could be via telephone, in person and/or with the assistance of a third party such as a Mediator.....
 I also forwarded your request for an apology in writing.
 Mr Hibbins is not willing to provide this as we thought might be the case."

 early 2020s

-* Hibbins engages in a workplace romance with a member of his office.
-It is a short-term, consensual affair and ends for unspecified reasons.
-It would seem that this workplace romance was not reported to DPS or the Greens Party at any stage during its activation.
-As noted in the above discussion, and specifically with the Berejiklian case, often the parties involved are unsure as to when it is the right or appropriate time to "go public" and announce an evolving personal relationship to any organisational HR department, which in this case would have been the DPS and the Greens Victoria party room.
+[Comment: As noted in the above discussion, and specifically with regards to the Berejiklian case, often the parties involved in the workplace romance are unsure as to when it is the right or appropriate time to "go public" and announce an evolving personal relationship to any organisational HR department, which in this case would have been the DPS and the Greens Victoria party room.
+It would also have been in breach of party room rules, and therefore may have been kept private at the time.]

 2024

-* Tuesday, 29 October - Ellen Sandell, Victorian Greens leader, is informed by the Victorian Department of Parliamentary Services of "inappropriate behaviour" over a period of time by Sam Hibbins.
-She meets with Mr Hibbins later that day.
-He confirms some of the unspecified allegations (likely that involving a recent affair with a staffer), and contests others (likely the 2016-2018 Intern incident, which had previously been reported).
+* She meets with Mr Hibbins later that day.
+He confirms some of the unspecified allegations (likely that involving a recent affair with a staffer), and contests others (likely the 2016-2018 Intern incident, which had previously been reported and dealt with).

-* Wednesday & Thursday - Hibbins does not appear in parliament.
+* Wednesday 30th & Thursday 31st October - Hibbins does not appear in parliament.

-* Friday, 1 November - The Hibbins affair is made public around midday, as outlined in the aforementioned media extract referring to actions by the Greens party leader.
-No precise details of the "inappropriate behaviour" allegations are publically revealed.
+* No precise details of the "inappropriate behaviour" allegations are publically revealed.
 The Greens party room policy statement which, in part, gave rise to the sacking of Hibbins, is not made public.
 It is unclear who Sandell was referring to when she mentioned the "very distressed" staff member who was then being given assistance by the Party.
-Was this the person involved in the brief affair, or the intern 'Harriet', or another person?
+This was not 'Harriet', but another person.

 * Hibbins makes a public statement in a video posted on Instagram.
 The only reason he gives for the action being taken is in regards to the consensual relationship with a member of his staff in breaching party room rules.
 The text of that live statement is as follows: